ThatGuyJamal/convex-typegen/README.md

 A list of things todo in the future for this project.

 - [x] Parse typescript schema and generate AST
-- [ ] Add support for convex schema types: object, id
+- [x] Add support for convex schema types: object, id
+- [ ] Add support for nested objects and arrays
 - [ ] Generate rust code from AST
 - [ ] Add error handling to parser
 - [ ] Add tests